 The term “worsted” could refer to a high-quality yarn manufactured from wool with long fibers.
 The wool is spun so that the fibers all lie parallel, forming a tighter, harder, and shinier yarn.
 It also refers to the fabric made from worsted yarn, a harder, shinier fabric often used for suits.

 Worsted weight yarn is one of the most popular types of yarn, mainly due to its strength and versatility.
-Worsted weight yarn is recommended as the best for beginner knitters or crocheters, as it is one of the easiest yarns to work with and is thick enough to see the stitches and easily spot mistakes.
+This weight of yarn is recommended as the best for beginner knitters or crocheters, as it is one of the easiest yarns to work with and is thick enough to see the stitches and easily spot mistakes.

 Yarn manufacturers consider worsted weight yarn a top seller.